TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 |2 |a312i8348c-dd9f-442c-a531-021090a25833 |QX3455555e-449f-R23GB-c333-73jdj876eir0 |

 # AzureKB

 AzureKB is a service that ingests content from many places (Azure public docs, Stack, MSDN, Q&A, support cases from DfM, IcM incidents, etc) and returns relevant articles for Azure specific problems.
-On the portal side – this shows up as a set of links available to the customer (external sources only) that AzureKB believes are relevant to the problem.
+On the portal side, this shows up as a set of links available to the customer (external sources only) that AzureKB believes are relevant to the problem.

 - Include AzureKB schema in the **Resources** section with any links to related and recommended articles
 - Keep the links to documentation short and extremely relevant to the solution